rcgsheffield/sheffield_hpc/stanage/software/apps/ansysem.rst

     $ module load ANSYSEM/23.2/binary

 If desired, the ANSYSEM GUI executable can be launched with the  ``ansysedt`` command.
+Note that to use the ANSYSEM GUI you will need to be in a :ref:`flight graphical session on Stanage <flight-desktop>`.

 -------